 The 1991 Constitution protects freedom of assembly and actively promotes CSOs.
 In addition, under the Colombian Constitution, international treaties and agreements that recognize human rights ratified by Congress have the status of Constitutional enactments and thus take precedence in the domestic legal order.
-Colombia has ratified almost all relevant human rights treaties.
+Colombia has ratified almost all human rights treaties.
+The Colombian Constitutional Court has played a very important role in the protection of rights, including the rights of access to public information, association, and assembly.

 |Organizational Forms||Nonprofit Corporations/Associations and Foundations|